WangWen-kang/JAX-BC/README.md

 Please cite the following paper if you find this code useful

-Wenkang Wang, Xu Chu, Optimized Flow Control based on Automatic-Differentiation in Compressible Turbulent Channel Flows (in preparation), 2024.
+Wenkang Wang, Xu Chu, Optimized Flow Control based on Automatic-Differentiation in Compressible Turbulent Channel Flows (https://arxiv.org/html/2410.23415v1), 2024.

 ## Differentiable BCs in this patch
 ### 1. Opposition control